While I worked for years – twelve of them – on my book, I knew one day I’d eventually send it to an editor as the final trial before publication.

 That was exactly the experience of working with a writing coach.

-Working through FLOTSAM with me on a developmental level, John never pointed to a paragraph and said, “This is wrong; fix it.”
+Working through FLOTSAM with me on a developmental level, the editor never pointed to a paragraph and said, “This is wrong; fix it.”
 He never said, “You’re awful at X. Do better at X.” Instead it was, “What you’re trying to accomplish is X. Look at how these five books do that, then we’ll talk about how you could improve the way you did it.”

 He wasn’t taking my money and giving me answers.
 He was helping me become a better writer.
 He gave me the rolled oats of craft: tips and tricks and reading assignments.
 Then he stood back and let me turn it into the porridge and experience how that worked.
 If I wanted to know what he’d do in a situation, I could ask and he would answer but we had an unspoken understanding that FLOTSAM was my story and I was the only one who could tell it.